 - The building of community as a Christian value

 - Personal growth in an atmosphere of wise freedom

 At Stone Ridge, girls find their voice, collaborate on projects, and excel in academics, which will prepare them for a purposeful life.

-Learn more here about the research and data on the benefits of an all-girls education.
+The research and data on the benefits of an all-girls education is compelling.

 Stone Ridge is proud of its long history of memorable, exciting, and beloved traditions, many of which are rooted in its French heritage of the Society of the Sacred Heart.

 School Motto: Hic et Nunc (Here & Now)

 At the beginning of each school year, Blue and Gold team captains announce each new student one-by-one at a special and spirited assembly, and welcome her to either the Blue or Gold team: teams they stay on for life.

 From the French, “to take leave,” Congés are surprise days, when classes are canceled and the students focus on building community through fun team building activities and games